IgorMilya/STEP-CARDS/README.md

 [**Ihor Milevskyi**](https://github.com/IgorMilya)

-- Implemented a modal window where you can make an appointment with a doctor.
-Added input data validation for all visit creation options.
-In addition, I created the "Edit" function (button) with which you can edit your appointment.
+- Implemented a modal window where you can check in for a doctor’s appointment.
+Moreover, added input data validation for all visit creation options.
+In addition, I've created the "Edit" function (button) with which you can edit your appointment and accomplished a live search filter.

 [**Ivan Basiuk**](https://github.com/IvanBasss)